Yitzhak-Frantisek Levi’s Travel Diary

 In Siberia Anna and Yitzhak were housed in abandoned huts in the forest outside Teshma.
 Anna’s sister continued to send them parcels from Lvov until the Nazis occupied the city in 1941, when all contact was lost.

 Throughout Yitzhak and Anna’s flight from Oswiecim, Yitzhak noted down the names of all the places they passed through on a piece of paper.
 In 1942 after the Soviet Union and the Polish Government-in-Exile reached an agreement, Yitzhak and Anna, along with the other Polish refugees were free to migrate to Samarkand.
 There, Yitzhak parted from his mother and joined a group of orphans that were being prepared for travel to Eretz Israel.
-His group traveled across the Caspian Sea to Pahlevi port in Persia and from there to Teheran.
+His group traveled across the Caspian Sea to Pahlevi port in Persia and from there to Tehran.
 After a few months they were sent to Karachi, India (today Pakistan) where the local Jewish community received them with new clothes and hats.
 All through his travels, Yitzhak continued to document his trek in a notebook that his fellow travelers autographed.

 In Karachi the youngsters boarded a ship that took them to the Suez Canal, and from there they continued by train to Atlit in Eretz Israel.